 2. Heat Stroke/Exhaustion

-– Signs of pet poisoning include bleeding externally or internally, dilated pupils, drooling or foaming at the mouth, seizures or other abnormal mental state or behavior.
-The ASPCA Pet Poison Hotline number, if case of emergencies: 1-888-426-4435.
+Signs of pet poisoning include bleeding externally or internally, dilated pupils, drooling or foaming at the mouth, seizures or other abnormal mental state or behaviour.
+The ASPCA Pet Poison Hotline number, in case of emergencies, is 1-888-426-4435.

 Check out the Red Cross website for more first aid tips for pet owners, and also more offers such as videos and first aid classes.

-You can also always consult the Canada Humane Society or the American Humane Society website for continuous and up to date information regarding all relevant holidays and the National days regarding pets!
+You can also always consult the American Humane Society website for continuous and up to date information regarding all relevant holidays and the National days regarding pets!